Another racist slur found on government website days after review calls rejected

 “The minister for women and equalities must launch an urgent audit of all government departments, agencies and arms-length bodies to find out whether there are any other documents that contain this or any other racist terminology, and see that they are withdrawn immediately.

 “Swift action is needed from a Conservative government that has previously refused to accept structural racism even exists.
-Labour is serious about rooting out the structural racial inequality that scars our society, and will introduce a landmark Race Equality Act to tackle it at source.”
+Labour is serious about rooting out the structural racial inequality that scars our society and will introduce a landmark Race Equality Act to tackle it at source.”

 The offending DWP paperwork uncovered by The Independent, first issued in 2010 to help doctors assess disability benefit claims but still in use until just days ago, referred to Black people as being of the “n*****d race”.